AbiruEkanayaka/MemFlux/docs/advanced_sql.md

 ```

 ### `FOREIGN KEY` and Referential Actions
 Creates a link between two tables and constrains data based on columns in the other table.
 MemFlux supports `ON DELETE` and `ON UPDATE` actions.
+These actions are fully transactional and integrated with the MVCC system, ensuring that cascading changes are applied atomically.

 **Supported Actions:**
 *   `CASCADE`: If a parent record is deleted/updated, the corresponding child records are also deleted/updated.